 Digitalis purpurea ‘Apricot Beauty’

-‘Apricot Beauty’ was introduced in 1992 and has never lost popularity since.
+‘Apricot Beauty’ was first introduced in 1992 and has never lost popularity since.

-Flowering begins in spring and goes right into the summer months, with each flower opening in succession down the spires.
+With each flower opening in succession down the spires.

-Digitalis purpurea ‘Apricot Beauty’ enjoys Full Sun to Shade in well drained soil.
+Digitalis purpurea ‘Apricot Beauty’ enjoys Full Sun to Shade, in well drained soil.

-It thoroughly enjoys the dappled Light and Shade underneath trees and shrubs.
+Though it is most content enjoying the dappled Light and Shade underneath trees and shrubs.